-9. A number of policy developments in relation to ICANN present both opportunities and challenges for owners and users of intellectual property rights rights.
+10. A number of policy developments in relation to ICANN present both opportunities and challenges for owners and users of IP rights.
 One is ICANN's introduction of a significant number of New gTLDs.
 Such New gTLDs may be of an "open" nature (similar to .com), or may take on more specific or restrictive characteristics, for example taking the form of .[brand], .[city], .[community], .[culture], .[industry], or .[language].
-A noteworthy related development concerns the introduction of Internationalized Domain Names (IDNs) at the top level, such as 网店 (webshop/e-shop) and 如此 (web/network).
+A noteworthy related development concerns the introduction of Internationalized Domain Names (IDNs) at the top level, such as .网店 (webshop/e-shop) and شبكة. (web/network).
 ICANN's expansion of the DNS also raises rights protection questions in connection with the Second WIPO Process.